St. Louis Blues

 DRAFT WORTHY DEFENCEMEN

 Erik Johnson – Johnson put up 33 points in 69 games as a 19-year old rookie in 2007/08 before a golf cart accident snuffed out his sophomore campaign.
+His Golf membership provides discounted dining at Texas Roadhouse Myrtle Beach, maybe that´s why he´s always there.
 He will probably be forgotten on draft day so use that to your advantage.
 The former first overall pick is a 40-45 point player and an asset in keeper leagues.

 Keep an eye on: Carlo Colaiacovo

 Chris Mason – While Mason did have a fine season in 2008/09, I am skeptical of a 33 year old goalie that just started more than 50 games for the first time in his career.
 The Blues obviously do not trust him either as they have brought in capable back-up Ty Conklin.
 I would not count on Mason for anything more than 25 wins, although his other numbers will be respectable.

 Bonus: Forget everything you have just read because the Blues are going to the Stanley Cup Final thanks to Ty Conklin.
 Conklin has appeared in three of the last four finals, all with different teams.
 His teams have of course lost every time, so the championship drought is not over yet.

 Be sure to check back with DailyFaceoff.com throughout the NHL season as we will have up to date and accurate lineups for all 30 NHL teams including powerplay units.
 We will also let you know who’s starting in net for both teams in every game this regular season in our Between the Posts section.

 Latest posts by Ryan Campbell (see all)

 - The Gap Between East and West - April 17, 2014

 - Beat My Team – Free One Day Fantasy Hockey Contest – $300 in cash prizes - April 16, 2013